RICHLAND PARK 9-A-SIDE FOOTBALL RESULTS - NBC SVG

-Brotherhood thumped Bucks Auto Rentals Bar Titans F.C., 15-2 yesterday afternoon at the Richland Park Oval in the Richland Park 9-a-side Football Championship.
+Alistair Williams and Otis Hector netted a goal each for KE-BEZ United, while Jason Stephens and YA-ZEM Dascent scored the goals for VUL-TE-REZ.

-The scorers for Brotherhood F.C were Darion Maloney (3), Atticus Enville (2), C-Jay Da Souza (2), Delano Wess (2), and one by Hershel Burgin and Adamo Johnson.
-Jemel Jordan netted the two goals for Bucks Auto Rentals Bar Titans F.C.
+On Saturday, Country Meet Town Out-Ah Trouble secured a 3-1 victory over Highlanders.
+Esron Duke, Andrea Primus and DY-CA John netted a goal each for Country Meet Town Out-Ah Trouble and the goal for Highlanders was scored by Troy John.

-At 4:30, this afternoon, Francis Combined will tackle Downstreet United also at the Richland Park Oval.
+At 4:30 this afternoon, Greggs F.C will meet WAC-KAN-DA at the same venue.

 Advertisement